 In this review of digital innovation, I'll take a look at examples of the latest marketing techniques leading companies are deploying which are likely to be adopted as trends across businesses next year.

-I’ll now take a look at the different types of marketing trends grouped by the main techniques in our multicolour sunflower.
+I’ll now take a look at the different types of marketing management trends grouped by the main techniques in our multicolour sunflower.

 1. Digital marketing strategy and planning trends